-Mount Union is a blue-collar town, with 38.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Mount Union, you'll notice that it is more blue-collar than most other communities in America.
+38.10% of Mount Union’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mount Union is a borough of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Mount Union who work in business and financial occupations (8.45%), healthcare suport services (7.86%), and healthcare (7.02%).

 Mount Union is a somewhat ethnically-diverse borough.
 The people who call Mount Union home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Union residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mount Union include German, Irish, Italian, English, and Hungarian.